-Students are expected to follow the expectations of the lesson or discussion that is set by their teacher.
-During direct instruction, students are to be in their seat or in the designated area.
-Students should remain in their seats or assigned area at all times during direct instruction unless given permission by the teacher (including throwing trash away, getting a tissue, and sharpening a pencil).
+Students are expected to follow the expectation of the lesson or discussion that is set by their teacher.
+During directed instruction, students are to be in their seat or in the designated area.
+Students should remain in their seats or assigned area at all times during directed instruction, unless given permission to move by the teacher (including throwing trash away, getting a tissue, and sharpening a pencil).
 Every student is expected to actively participate in class work through participating in the discussion or activity, and following the lesson.
-It is also expected that sometimes students will need reminders to stay on-task.
-If students struggle to follow expectations after two teacher reminders, parents may be notified.